sammaxfleet/thisorthatpp5/README.md

 7. Be able to Sign in/out - MUST HAVE
 8. Be able to log in/out. - MUST HAVE

+# CRUD Functionality

+CRUD Functionality
+Tick It handles data with full CRUD Functionality:

+Create - Users can create, an account, profile, tasks, comments, packs, contact messages and watch objects.
+Read - Users can view the tasks, comments, packs of other users and also the profiles of these users.
+Update - Users can update their profile, password, posted tasks, packs and watch status of tasks via the interactive forms and buttons on the site.
+Delete - Users can delete tasks, comments, packs and watch objects via the interactive buttons on the site.

 # Site Structure -

-ThisorThat is split up in two parts: Either when the user is logged out or when the user is logged in.
-Depending on login status different page states are available for the user.
+'This or That' depending on login status different page states are available for the user.
  When the user is logged out the pages: Home, and Sign In or Up are available from the Navigation Bar menu.
-When the user is logged in Commentss, Signout and Profile Page also become available.
+ When the user is logged in Comments, Signout and Profile Page also become available.

+ The Site has 3 pages

+ HOME
+ SIGN IN
+ SIGN UP

 # Colour Scheme -

 I took inspiration from fashion blogs, and stores like Zara & Arte.
 Which are sleek, simple & focus on the photo.
 Where this is a white background as full focus goes on the image, the user is then drawn to the content.
 Two contrasting colours are used to naviagte through the website.